Contains the active ingredient sumatriptan (as sumatriptan succinate)

 How it works

-those vessels normal again and ease the symptoms of migraine.
+the affected vessels, to ease the symptoms of migraine.

 This medicine does not work in other types of headache which are not a migraine.